ekowabaka/clearice/docs/3-Defining-Command-Groups.md

 $argumentParser->addOption
 ````

-Note that we have added the `generate` command to the `input` and `output` option definitions.
+Notice that we have added the `generate` command to the `input` and `output` option definitions.
 This means that these options would only be available when the generate command is executed.
 We can now go ahead to add a `port` option to the `serve` command.

 ````php
 $argumentParser->addOption([